Reading Intent

 The structure of lessons

-As a school, we follow ‘Maths No Problem’ which allows us to follow four steps in every lesson:
+As a school, we follow these four steps in every lesson:

 In Focus